Tulip Biosciences

 Mucus contains powerful sugars that tame germs

-Mucus plays vital, active roles beyond lubrication — it hydrates tissues, supports beneficial microbes, traps pathogens, and helps regulate microbial behavior across all mucosal surfaces
+Mucus plays vital, active roles beyond lubrication — it hydrates tissues, supports beneficial microbes, and traps pathogens across the body.
+Understanding these functions is crucial for developing biomaterials that can enhance whole-body health by mimicking mucus biology.

 Scientific american